 You may want to stock your first aid kit with masks, hand sanitizer, alcohol or another antiseptic, tape, dressings and gauze, gloves, and an oral thermometer.
 Also, you might check out the Red Cross’s first aid kit recommendations.

-In addition to that, make a list of all the supplies and medications you need on a regular basis.
+In addition to that, make a list of all the supplies and medications you need regularly.
 It would be impossible to cover everyone’s wide range of needs, but here’s a list of some examples of things people may need to be able to function each day:

 - Breathing machine or nebulizer